HMS Hyacinth (1806): Other action on the coast of Granada

 In May 1812, Hyacinth and Termagant and Basilisk supported Spanish guerrillas on the coast of Granada, against the French.
 On 24 May with Hyacinth and Termagant, Basilisk took a French privateer of two guns, and a brass cannon.
-Prize money for the "capture of a brass gun and the destruction of a French privateer, name unknown" was payable in March 1836.

-Hyacinth destroyed the castle at Nerja on 25 May.
+Prize money for the "capture of a brass gun and the destruction of a French privateer, name unknown" was payable in March 1836.Hyacinth destroyed the castle at Nerja on 25 May.
 The British squadron then supported a guerrilla offensive against Almunecar.
 The British destroyed a privateer of two guns and 40 men under the castle.
 They the fired on the castle, creating breaches in its walls.
 The French then retreated to Grenada after having spiked the castle's guns, which consisted of two brass 24-pounders, six iron 18-pounders, a 6-pounder, and a howitzer.
 The French also left behind a number of deserters, Flemish and German draftees, who had long looked for an opportunity to quit their involuntary service.

-In June 1812 Captain William Hamillton was appointed to command Hyacinth.
+In June 1812 Captain William Hamilton was appointed to command Hyacinth.
 When the War of 1812 broke out, the British captured several American ships in the Mediterranean.
 Hyacinth shared with San Juan, Sabine, Lavinia, Hindostan and Tuscan in the American droits for Phoenix, Margaret, Allegany and Tyger, captured on 8 August 1812 at Gibraltar after the arrival of the news of the outbreak of the War of 1812.

 Ten days later, Hyacinth and Blossom were in sight when the letter of marque Sir Alexander Ball captured the American ship Grace Ann Green.
 Nine days after that, Hyacinth and Argo captured the Eliza.

-Hamillton's temporary successor in November was Captain John Lampen Manley.
+Hamilton's temporary successor in November was Captain John Lampen Manley.
 In January 1813 Alexander Sharpe replaced Manley.